MiguelGarciaTH/Blockchain101/README.md

 ---
 **Class overview:**

-In this class, we will present the course agenda and cover the fundamental concepts of security.
-To understand what is a blockchain, one must understand the security properties and how it is possible to implement them.
-In particular, we will talk about cryptography which is the core of a blockchain solution.
+In this class, we finally introduce Blockchain technology: What it is?
+What is solves?
+We will cover three types of Consensus - which is one of the problems of distributed systems:  Byzantine Fault Tolerance (BFT), Proof-of-Work (PoW), and Proof-of-Stake (PoS).
+Then, we will focus on the first Blockchain that appeard: The Bitcoin.
+Bitcoin address the double-spending problem.

+The students will implement a PoW systems using the knowledge and code implemented in the previous classes.